JCode1986/Do-it/README.md

 # Do it!

 ## Web Application
-- App where a user can register and save pending tasks or completed tasks in an archived list.
+- App where a user can register and save pending tasks, or view completed tasks in an archived list.
 Sort tasks by priority levels and a timer to show how much time is left.
 - [Deployed Site](https://react-todo-eb067.web.app)

 ## Tools